DigixGlobal/dao-contracts/DIGIXDAO_ABSOLUTES.md

 1. The collateral can only be claimed back in these scenarios:
     * Before the proposal is finalized, by calling closeProposal()
+    * The proposal is failed in either Draft Voting phase or Voting phase (index 0)
     * After all milestones are done and the final voting round is passed

 1. The number of non-Digix proposals that goes through the Voting Round (VotingRound index 0) in a particular quarter must be <= get_uint_config(CONFIG_NON_DIGIX_PROPOSAL_CAP_PER_QUARTER)

+1. The balance of DaoFundingManager is always exactly the same as DaoFundingStorage.ethInDao()